johnb30/PETRARCH_old/CONTRIBUTING.md

 	git add... # stage the files you modified or added git commit... # commit the modified or added files git push origin my_feature

+Commit messages should first be a line, no longer than 80 characters, that summarizes what the commit does.
+Then there should be a space, followed by a longer description of the changes contained in the commit.
+Since these comments are tied specifically to the code they refer to (and cannot be out of date) please be detailed.

 Note that `origin` (if you are cloning the forked petrarch repository to your local machine) refers to that fork on GitHub, *not* the original (upstream) repository [https://github.com/eventdata/PETRARCH.git](https://github.com/eventdata/PETRARCH.git).
 If the upstream repository has changed since you forked and cloned it you can set an upstream remote: